selimslab/selimslab.github.io/README.md

 Plain markdown notes published with jekyll.
 Minimal, no ads, no analytics.

 ## Connected graph

-All pages have a unique name so file name is file id.
+All pages have a unique name so file name is also file id.

-Any file can link to any other using its id, with html, markdown, or [[wikilink]] format.
+Any file can link to any other using its id.
+With html, markdown, or [[wikilink]] format.

-See which pages links to the current page (backlinks or incoming links)
+Pages list which other pages links to them (backlinks or incoming links)

 Files can also tag each other.
-Tags are defined at `_data\tag_to_file.yml`
+Tags are defined at `_data\tag_to_file.yml` Tags of a page is listed above its title.

 `_plugins\gen.rb` visits all pages before rendering, figures out document tree, replaces wikilinks with html links, and adds backlinks to page metadata.

 ## Offline
 Works offline.
 A service worker caches all static pages (4-5mb) on the first open.

-Search, dark mode, and idea shuffle also work offline.
+Search, theme, and idea-shuffle also work offline.

 Artwork shuffle needs network since images are heavy so they can't be cached.